 It's easy if you can DIY or know someone who can.
-Just 2 tiny screws secure the SeaSmart by the Head and then it connects to the inlet sanitation hose of the pump (manual or electric).
+Just 2 tiny screws (or sticky pads) secure the SeaSmart by the Head and then it connects to the inlet sanitation hose of the pump (manual or electric).
 All you need are basic DIY tools.
 Full instructions come with the SeaSmart.

 2) How much power does it use?

 None!
 The SeaSmart is powered by its own small 9 volt PP3 Alkaline battery, which powers its microprocessor, pumping system and all electronics.

 That depends on usage.
 As a rough guide, on a boat with average use, it should last about a year, on a boat with good use about 6 to 12 months.
 On a boat sailing continuously with a crew of 4 using one head a refill should last about 2 months.
 A discrete LED indicator on the SeaSmart tells you when to change the refill.
 The microprocessor automatically reduces the sanitiser dose when your head's being used a lot, as less is required and it saves your sanitiser.

 That depends on usage, but usually long enough to power 1 or 2 refills.
 A discrete LED indicator tells you when the battery needs changing.
 You must use good quality Alkaline PP3 batteries.

 5) How do I get replacement refills?

 From us or your local chandler.
 We dispatch replacement refills all over the world.
 You can order them on this Website, by phone on +44 (0)1425 281004, by email or by clicking here